CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_03.md

 ### Phoneme

 Phonemes of the lyric.
-Entered phonemes have a higer priority than lyrics.
+Entered phonemes have a higher priority than lyrics.

 ## Position